vuongducphuong/documentation/content/applications/sales/crm/optimize/gamification.rst

 .. image:: gamification/challenges.png
    :align: center
-   :alt: View of the challenge form and a challenge being created for Odoo Sales
+   :alt: View of the challenge form and a challenge being created for Leansoft Sales

 Set up goals
 ------------